Semester in Costa Rica

 What are the prerequisites?

-- One year of college-level biology or the equivalent by the start of the semester
+- One semester of college-level biology or the equivalent by the start of the semester

 - One semester of college-level Spanish or other exposure to speaking Spanish (please contact otsadmissions @ duke.edu for more detailed information)